 The Home Energy Score is similar to a vehicle’s miles-per-gallon rating.
 The score, developed and administered by the U.S. Department of Energy, allows you to compare the energy performance of your home to other homes nationwide.
 The process starts with two certified assessors collecting energy information about your home during a brief home walk-through.
 Assessments take about one hour and can be scheduled Thursday through Sunday.
 In addition to scoring your home, we will provide you with your average monthly energy costs along with a list of recommended energy improvements and practices and their estimated cost savings.

 If you are a tenant, rental property owner, or low income home owner and are interested in a free Home Energy Score, apply online .
-The Score program is currently on hiatus through at least winter 2021 but you are welcome to let us know of your interest in the program when we begin doing assessments again.
 Questions?

 Terms and Conditions

 - PROPERTY ELIGIBILITY: The property must have EWEB electric service.

 - PARTICIPANT ELIGIBILITY: The participant must either be a current EWEB account holder and tenant at the above property, or be an owner of the above property and operating it as a rental property.